725 Commonwealth Avenue, Room 102

 Assistant Dean for Curriculum & Enrollment Services

 Daryl Healea is the assistant dean for curriculum & enrollment services.
-Dean Healea has had an extensive history with Boston University, serving with Residence Life for fifteen years and teaching as a lecturer with Wheelock College of Education & Human Development’s Higher Education Administration program for over a decade.
-His scholarly and professional research interests include the history of American higher education, student affairs partnering with academic affairs, and the place of character education, religion, and ethics in higher education.
-He is currently making final revisions to his first book based on his dissertation research, Daniel L. Marsh and the Spectacular Development of Boston University.
+Dean Healea has had an extensive history with Boston University, serving with Residence Life for fifteen years and lecturing for Boston University’s Higher Education Administration program for over fifteen years as well.
+His scholarly and professional research interests include the history of U.S. higher education, student affairs partnering with academic affairs, and the place of character education, religion, and ethics in higher education.
+He recently completed his first book, “A Vision of Greatness: Daniel L. Marsh and the Building of Boston University.”
+The book tells the dramatic, early-twentieth story of how BU’s President Marsh navigated the complex and daunting challenges of both the Great Depression and World War II to transform every facet of BU, including the building of his long-suffering dream—a centralized BU campus along the banks of the Charles River.